High Carbon Steel, Wood, and Leather Care

 Oh, and one last thing...when I am taking photos of the swords, I clean and oil them first and I use a lint-free cloth to wipe the excess oil off.
 Inexpensive lint-free rags can be very commonly found in the automotive section at Meijer, AutoZone, or any other chain or local hardware/automotive store.

-I’m going to yet another “last thing”…While Archangel steel weapons are very strong, except for our flat munitions blades, Christian doesn’t create them for the purpose of chopping logs and other hard impacts with dense wooden objects.
+I’m going to add yet another “last thing”…While Archangel steel weapons are very strong, except for our flat munitions blades, Christian doesn’t create them for the purpose of chopping logs and other hard impacts with dense wooden objects.
 As weaponry, his art was designed to cut through steel plate armor and flesh.
 They weren’t meant to be backyard tools.
 Let us know if you intend to do yard chores with them and we can add extra welds to help them take the abuse.

 Please don't hesitate to reach out to us if you have any questions.
 We can be reached via our website, our Etsy store, or any of the major social media networks where we have accounts, and we are very quick to respond.
 The links for all of them are at the bottom of each of our pages here.